FAQs

 • Select Health

-There are many benefits to out-of-pocket therapy services:
+There are benefits to out-of-pocket therapy services:

+There is no need for a diagnosis.
+We can address your problems without labeling you.
+Insurance companies often set a limit on the number of sessions per month/year.
+With private pay, the decisions regarding the focus, frequency, and duration of therapy are made by you and your therapist.
 We can continue therapy even if you change jobs or insurance providers.
 Many clients choose to return to therapy at different phases in life.
 Choosing a provider on fit, rather than insurance, gives you more options.

 Thinking about therapy and don’t know where to begin?